Articles, Tent Bound

 Lots of newbie kayakers do lots of things that I wouldn’t do as an experienced kayaker, but they live.
 It makes you wonder about all the safety training.
 Of course, people die, too.
 It can end up being experienced kayakers or newbies.
 Then there’s an activity that looks risky, but we may not understand the paddler’s skill level or planning that went into it.

 There really isn’t an answer that I’ve been able to discern from all these conversations, but I’ve come to personal conclusions.
 Some of these conclusions come about because I’m a photographer and writer who writes about sea kayaking and photographs sea kayaking on dangerous cold water.
 I photograph scenes in which the paddlers are dressed appropriately, but sometimes you can’t really tell.
-Here are my conclusion this week.
-But, it’s a complicated issue, so my conclusions could easily change next.
+Here are my current conclusions.
+But, it’s a complicated issue, so my conclusions could easily change.

 • Showing a picture of or a video of an activity that depicts a dangerous area as an easy, calm place to paddle doesn’t spur people to head out on their own in dangerous conditions.